Snergster/virl_packet/README.md

 14. `../terraform/terraform show`  (look for network.0.address )

 15. login with ssh as `root@<network.0.address>`, or just go direct to `http://<network.0.address>` to login to your VIRL server webpage.

+16. `../terraform/terraform destory` to terminate the server instance

+To start up again, repeat steps 14, 15, 16.